With the popularity of digital marketing, many nonprofits are often unsure if they should invest in direct mail fundraising, as well.

 4. Make Sure Direct Mail Letters Are Skimmable

-A good call-to-action tells the reader exactly what you want from them.
 Make sure your supporter knows that you are asking for a donation and how much you are asking for by the time they finish skimming your letter.
 Direct language will help clarify your reason for writing to the supporter and ensure they know what the next step is for the donation process.
 Don’t assume the donor will know you’re asking for money.
 Make your ask explicit.
 “Your donation of $100 provides dinner for a family of four.
 Please make your donation this month before cold weather comes to our area.”

 5. Use Important Direct Mail Fundraising Keywords

 There are a particular set of keywords used in effective direct mail fundraising that will help your fundraising efforts skyrocket, such as the donor’s name, “tax deductible,” “give,” and the aforementioned “you.”

 Put yourself in the shoes of the supporter and think about what interests them.
 Consider the words that you would want to hear from someone to motivate you to give.
 Then, make a list of these words and use them in your letter template.

 One of the reasons nonprofits opt against sending direct mail fundraising campaigns is that their staff doesn’t have the experience to execute such an appeal.
 And because most nonprofits are stretched thin on resources, they ultimately opt out of taking the time required to learn the direct mail process.

 The good news is that there are many firms which specialize in helping nonprofits plan and perform direct mail fundraising campaigns.
 Outsourcing your campaign to a direct mail firm can help free up your staff for other important tasks, while still accomplishing your goal of adding this effective fundraising tool to your overall development strategy.